crypto-org-chain/cronos/docs/integration-test.md

 ## Customize The Test Runner

-To run customize test runner, you can also issue commands separatedly.
+To customize the test runner, you can also issue commands separately.

 ### Enter `nix-shell`